kaywoz/kaywoz/README.md

 Down... it's down...
 Changed basically all the hypervisor hardware but will update this space when possible:

-Meanwhile I did some translation for the XO-project, try it out it's awesome if you are a post VMware-pandemonium survivor.
+Meanwhile I did some translation for the XO-project, try it out!
+It's awesome if you are a post VMware-pandemonium survivor.

 Xen Orchestra translation - <a href="https://translate.vates.tech/user/morna/">
 <img src="http://translate.vates.tech/widget/xen-orchestra/xen-orchestra-6/sv/svg-badge.svg" alt="Translation status" />